mastodon/documentation/Using-Mastodon/FAQ.md

 Try saying it out loud.
 It’s fun!

 #### How do I delete my account?
-At the moment, you will have to toot the admin of your instance for help on that one.
+Click the Settings cog in the top left corner of the app, and select Security.
+From there, select "delete account"

 <a name="who-is-my-admin-and-how-do-i-contact-follow-them"></a>
 #### Who is my admin, and how do I contact/follow them?